alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 This code has access to a module `Sexplib0__Sexp_conv_labeled_tuple` which corresponds to the `sexp_conv_labeled_tuple.ml` file from the package `sexplib0`, which is a dependency of the package `sexplib`, which is a dependency of `core`.
-Opam packages (which Dune uses) follow a convention of putting their public code in a module named after the package, and under this convention the `Sexp_conv_labeled_tuple` module referred to above isn't part of the public interface to `sexplib0`.
+Opam packages follow a convention of putting their public code in a module named after the package, and under this convention the `Sexp_conv_labeled_tuple` module referred to above isn't part of the public interface to `sexplib0`.